 Special Issue of the CCPE Journal

 CUG will publish a special issue of the “Concurrency and Computation Practice and Experience” (CCPE) Journal comprised of selected CUG 2020 papers.
 Papers submitted by the due date will be reviewed to be invited to the journal publication.
 We expect to accept the best 8 to 10 papers to the CUG special issue of the journal.
-Authors will be notified of their acceptance prior to the conference and camera ready submissions will be due on June 5, 2020.
+Prior to the conference, authors will be notified of their acceptance and the due date for camera ready submissions.

 Help Us Make CUG 2020 the Best Yet!